lingnand/lynnard.github.io/source/_posts/2013-11-05-building-a-vim-like-xmonad-prompt-task-groups-topical-workspaces-float-styles-and-more.markdown

 To ensure mutual exclusion among groups I've also made it such that the task group of a window will be the first matched group in the definition list i.e. so in the above example, a vimb instance will never be considered a zathura instance.

-Some interesting `Query Bool`s I've made
+Some interesting `Query Bool`s I've made:

 * `isInCurrentWorkspace`: matches windows in the current workspace
 * `currentGroupQuery`: returns the `Query Bool` of the task group for the currently focused window